sanjeevonline/blog.sanjeevonline.com/contents/articles/2013-05-19-High-School-Reunion/index.md

 aliases: ['/post/2007/01/08/code-and-stuff/', '/post/2007/01/08/first/', '/post/2008/01/08/first']
 categories: [trivia]
 tags: [trivia]
 excerpt: It was pleasure meeting childhood friends from school after 18 years.
 We were expecting at least 10 of our 95 batch mates of KV1 Hindon but only 6 of us could make it for the first reunion.
-Nevertheless, it was quite a fun and we all had a blast.
+Nevertheless, it was quite a fun and we all had a blast ...
 ---
 It was pleasure meeting childhood friends from school today after 18 years.
 We were expecting at least 10 of our 95 batch mates of KV1 Hindon but only 6 of us could make it for the first reunion.
 Nevertheless, it was quite a fun and we all had a blast.